UK Government deceit: overclaiming the reduction in UK CO2 emissions

 The chart shows the changes in UK greenhouse gas emissions since 1990.
 It is an edited version of a chart published by the UK Department for Business, Energy and Industrial Strategy [3]:

-- the blue (bottom) line is the figures that the Government quotes: just the territorial emissions, i.e. those released on the ground within the UK
+- The blue (bottom) line gives the figures that the Government quotes: just the territorial emissions, i.e. those released on the ground within the UK.

 The actual fall including aviation but excluding shipping can be estimated as 11% (from 990Mt in 1990 to 880Mt in 2016) - see Appendix.